New Moon on

 Moon after descending node

-6 days after descending node on 13 September 2066 at 00:19 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following 7 days, until the lunar orbit crosses from South to North in ascending node on 26 September 2066 at 15:21 in ♐ Sagittarius.
+6 days after descending node on 13 September 2066 at 00:19 in ♋ Cancer the Moon is positioned south of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from South to North in ascending node on 26 September 2066 at 15:21 in ♐ Sagittarius.

 Moon before southern standstill

-7 days since the previous standstill on 11 September 2066 at 14:21 in ♊ Gemini when the Moon has reached North declination of ∠24.408°, the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-24.274° at the point of next southern standstill on 25 September 2066 at 13:22 in ♐ Sagittarius.
+7 days since the last northern standstill on 11 September 2066 at 14:21 in ♊ Gemini when the Moon has reached North declination of ∠24.408° the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-24.274° at the point of next southern standstill on 25 September 2066 at 13:22 in ♐ Sagittarius.

 Sun-Moon-Earth syzygy